MetPX/sarracenia/doc/sr_post.7.rst

 ----------

 In topic based AMQP exchanges, every message has a topic header.
-AMQP defines the '.' character as a hierarchical separator (like '\' in a windows path name, or '/' on linux) there is also a pair of wildcards defined by the standard:  '*' matches a single topic, '#' matches the rest of the topic string.
+AMQP defines the '.' character as a hierarchical separator (like '\' in a Windows path name, or '/' on linux) there is also a pair of wildcards defined by the standard:  '*' matches a single topic, '#' matches the rest of the topic string.
 To allow for changes in the message body in the future, topic trees begin with the version number of the protocol.